HansikaUCSC/Buckhil_Test/README.md

 ```bash
 npx playwright test
 ```
+Note:
-Note: If the code is runing for the first time for the day run the 'getCustomer.spec.ts' test before 'createOder.spec.ts' test
+- If the code is runing for the first time for the day run the 'getCustomer.spec.ts' test before 'createOder.spec.ts' test
+- If user login failed, check whether that user email is works fine when login manually.
+If it doesn't work change the email element to a working element from line 28 in 'customers.ts' file.
+This happenes due to a bug in the system

 ### Generating Reports